railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Creating partner categories, partners and their contacts
 --------------------------------------------------------

-You'll now create a suppliers category and a customers category.
+You will now create a suppliers category and a customers category.
 Partner categories are useful for organizing groups of partners but have no special behavior that affects partners, so you can assign them as you like.
-Then you'll define one supplier and one customer, with a contact for each.
+Then you will define one supplier and one customer, with a contact for each.

-To do this use the menu :menuselection:`Partners --> Configuration --> Partner Categories` and click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
+To do this use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click :guilabel:`New` to open a new form for defining :guilabel:`Partner Categories`.
 Define the two categories that follow by just entering their :guilabel:`Category Name` and saving
 them: